MetPX/sarracenia/doc/sr_subscribe.1.rst

 By default, on receipt of files, the mtime and checksum are written to a file's extended attributes (on unix/linux/mac) or to an alternate data stream (on windows on NTFS.)
 This can save re-reading the file to re-calculate the checksum.
-This caching of checksums can be disabled with this flag.
+Some use cases may not want files to have Alternate Data Streams or extended attributes to be used.

 Delivery Completion (inflight)
 ------------------------------